 What is the Georgia Super Speeder law?

-Named HB160, the Super Speeder law went into effect on Jan.
+Named HB160, the Super Speeder law was enacted on Jan.
 1, 2010.
-It says that speeders become Super Speeder status when they are cited for driving 75 mph or more on a two-lane road or 85 mph or more on any road or highway in the Peach State.
+It says that speeders become Super Speeder when they are cited for driving 75 mph or more on a two-lane road or 85 mph or more on any road or highway in the Peach State.

 The purpose of Georgia’s Super Speeder law is to discourage dangerous and illegal driving.
 The fees and fines collected under this law are used to help fund Georgia’s trauma care hospital system.